Ananyehia/E-Commerce_Web_APP_Automation_Testing_Project/README.md

 # E-Commerce_Web_APP_Automation_Testing_Project
+This Project is part of Front-End and Web Performance Nanodegree from Udacity.

 These are Automated Test Scenarios testing E-Commerce Web Application main Functionality using Selenium Web driver, Cucumber Java and TestNG.

 The web application is https://demo.nopcommerce.com/